romero-jose/propuesta/outline.md

 * The execution of gradually typed languages presents a performance challenge

-* A compiler that allows for efficient execution of languages derived from AGT would be useful
+* A compiler that allows for the efficient execution of languages derived from AGT would be useful

-* Current approaches for compiling gradually typed languages are designed in an ad-hoc way to a specific typing discipline, thus a compiler for languages derived from AGT would be more flexible
+* Current approaches for compiling gradually typed languages are designed in an ad-hoc way for a specific typing discipline, thus a compiler for languages derived from AGT would be more flexible

 * In order to design a compiler of efficient programs, tags could be used to represent evidence, similarly to Tag-based Policy Enforcement

 ## Hypothesis

-* A systematic approach for building compilers for programming languages designed with AGT can be developed that allows for efficient execution of evidence-based dynamic semantics
+* A systematic approach for building compilers for programming languages designed with AGT can be developed that allows for the efficient execution of evidence-based dynamic semantics

 ## Objectives

-* Develop a systematic approach for building compilers for programming languages designed with AGT that allows for efficient execution of evidence-based dynamic semantics
+* Develop a systematic approach for building compilers for programming languages designed with AGT that allows for the efficient execution of evidence-based dynamic semantics

   * Develop a systematic approach for building compilers for programming languages designed with AGT